-*You are not obligated to provide an e-Mail address.
+*You are not obligated to provide an e-mail address.
 However, if you wish to receive a response (especially the notice of our decision according to Art.
 16 section 5 DSA) an e-mail address is needed to contact you.